judytafilipkowska/nodejs-recruitment-task/README.md

 ## POST/movies example request

-To save a movie to the DB call POST request to endopint /movies through application used for API testing (e.g. Postman).
+To save a movie to the DB, call POST request to endpoint /movies through an application used for API testing (e.g., Postman).
 The service must be running.

 1. Verify user's authorization token.
 The token should be passed in request's Authorization header.